Sezzary/SilentEngine/README.md

 - Parallel task handling
 - Filesystem handling
 - Clean logging
-- Renderer with swappable backends.
+- Renderer with swappable backends
 - Sound system
+- Translator for internationalized scripts
+- Font manager
-- Various utilities pulled from other projects including a `Bitfield` class and a `BoundingVolumeHierarchy` class.
+- Various utilities pulled from other projects.

 All considerations are being made to make this a flexible, readable, and extendable foundation.
 Portability is in mind as a top priority for multi-platform support from inception.